Photo call: It's time to submit your photos for Mankato Magazine's annual photo contest

 As always, we’ve got a few guidelines for the photo submissions.

-■ First, we'd like the photos to have been taken since the publication of the last photo issue, which means March 1, 2019 until this year's deadline, which is end of day Saturday, Feb.
+- First, we’d like the photos to have have taken since the publication of the last photo issue, which means March 1, 2019 until this year’s deadline, which is end of day Saturday, Feb.
 29 (yes, leap day).

 Commented